The measurement problem and scientific realism: The problem of the measurement process in the face of scientific realism

 \section{The problem of the measurement process in the face of scientific realism}

-Returning to our discussion, we shall now articulate the philosophical basis of the explanation of why and in what sense the incompatibility between completeness, unitary evolution, and definite values for measurement outcomes really constitutes a problem for QM.
+Returning to our discussion, we shall now articulate the philosophical basis of the explanation of why and in what sense the incompatibility between completeness, unitary evolution, and definite-single values for measurement outcomes really constitutes a problem for QM.

-First and foremost, note that irrespective of Maudlin’s own interpretation, claim (3) can be construed \emph{empirically} as stating that the measurement of a physical property is always observed to have definite outcomes, or \emph{ontologically} as implying that, after the process of a measurement, there always exist objective definite outcomes for such a physical property.
-Considering that the observability of definite outcomes upon a measurement is a necessary (albeit not sufficient) condition for their existence, we shall interpret claim (3) ontologically.
-The reason for this particular interpretation (and the drawing of this ontological/empirical distinction) is mainly that the denial of the existence of definite outcomes upon measurement is necessary if incorporating NSQM into Maudlin’s framework, a set of interpretations that presumably solve the measurement problem and that we would like to critically discuss in this contribution.
+First and foremost, note that irrespective of Maudlin’s own interpretation, claim (3) can be construed \emph{empirically} as stating that the measurement of a physical property is always observed to have definite and single outcomes, or \emph{ontologically} as implying that, after the process of a measurement, there always exist objective definite and single outcomes for such a physical property.
+Considering that the observability of definite and single outcomes upon a measurement is a necessary (albeit not sufficient) condition for their existence, we shall interpret claim (3) ontologically.
+The reason for this particular interpretation (and the drawing of this ontological/empirical distinction) is mainly that the denial of the existence of definite and single outcomes upon measurement is necessary if incorporating NSQM into Maudlin’s framework, a set of interpretations that presumably solve the measurement problem and that we would like to critically discuss in this contribution.

 As we shall see next, we believe that the incompatibility of claims (1)-(3) is problematic if we are willing to interpret QM realistically on the basis of the criteria associated with the semantic component of realism (i.e., empirical adequacy and clarity with respect to the ontic state of the system in question).
-Let us now justify this claim by analysing the interpretative consequences of retaining the above claims (1) and (2) (regardless of whether or not claim (3) is accepted), and then proceed to abandon each one of these three claims, whilst retaining the others.
-For illustrative purposes we shall start by retaining claims (1) and (2), and then proceed to deny claim (3), followed by denying claim (2), and finally we shall say a few words about abandoning claim (1).
+Let us now justify this claim by analysing the interpretative consequences of abandoning each one of the three claims (1)-(3), whilst retaining some of the others.
+For illustrative purposes we shall consider each of the relevant combinations of denying or accepting the above claims without following a predefined order of exposition.
 Although this analysis might seem a recitation of previous work, we believe that the association of Maudlin’s account of the measurement process with semantic realism has not been articulated.
 This association, as we shall see, shall permit us to characterise and address the corresponding problem from a broader, unambiguous standpoint.